opulencephp/docs/view-functions.md

 Dave Young
 ```

-<h2 id="rdev-functions">RDev Functions</h2>
+<h2 id="opulence-functions">Opulence Functions</h2>
-RDev supplies some built-in functions in the view library:
+Opulence supplies some built-in functions in the view library:
 * `charset()`
   * Returns HTML used to select a character set
   * Accepts the following arguments: